Bulk MAC Vendor Lookup

 Do MAC addresses require a specific separator?

-No. The tool automatically recognizes the three formats (00:1A:2B, 00-1A-2B, and 001A2B) without requiring a uniform separator.
+No. The tool automatically recognizes three formats: 00:1A:2B, 00-1A-2B, and 001A2B.
+There is no need for a uniform separator.

 Is the vendor information in the lookup results updated in real-time?